casey/just/README.md

 If a parameter has both a long and short option, it may be passed using either.

-Multiple short options which take no value may be combined, for example `-abc` is equivalent to `-a -b -c`.
+Multiple short options may be combined, for example `-abc` is equivalent to `-a -b -c`.
 A short option which takes a value may appear last, for example `-abcd VALUE`.

 Variadic `*` and `+` parameters may be options, in which case the option is repeatable, with each occurrence contributing one value: